ionic-team/stencil-site/docs/output-targets/custom-elements.md

 Setting this flag to `true` will include [global scripts](../config/01-overview.md#globalscript) in the bundle and execute them once the bundle entry point in loaded.

+### isPrimaryPackageOutputTarget

+_default: `false`_

+If `true`, this output target will be used to validate `package.json` fields for your project's distribution.
+See the overview of [primary package output target validation](./01-overview.md#primary-package-output-target-validation) for more information.

 ### minify

 _default: `false`_